Air Cond, Heating, Ref (AHR)

 AHR-213 HVACR Building Code 2 (Credits)

-This course covers the North Carolina codes that are applicable to the design and installation of HVACR systems.
-Topics include current North Carolina codes as applied to HVACR design, service, and installation.
+This course covers the North Carolina codes that are applicable to the design of HVACR systems.
+Topics include current North Carolina codes as applied to HVACR design and service industries.
 Upon completion, students should be able to demonstrate the correct usage of North Carolina codes that apply to specific areas of the HVACR trade.

 Class: 1 Lab: 2 Clinical: 0 Work: 0